Kedhar193/BellaBeat_DataAnalytics_casestudy_python/README.md

 **2.** Heart rate and weights are in recommended range .

-**3.** U are taking less number of steps and excercise on weekends .
+**3.** Users are taking less number of steps and excercise on weekends .

 **4.** Users are most active around 7-9 p.m .